Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 Equivalently, when the information-bearing structure of the input constraints is under‑sampled relative to the model's topic bandlimit, aliasing manifests as matching errors and Kolmogorov garbage; when severely over‑sampled, decompression room can be crowded (Sec.
 4.5).
 The quantities $B_{M,T}$ and $s$ are model‑ and topic‑specific and depend on architecture and training; we do not yet have operational estimators.

-*Proof status*: Open.
+*Proof status:* Open.
 The claim is motivated by classical sampling theory (Sec.
 10.1) and observed spectral structure in learned representations, but precise definitions of bandlimits on nonlinear manifolds and their relation to attention/activation spectra are model‑dependent.
 We plan to investigate empirical estimators via frequency‑domain probes of attention/feature spectra vs. error curves under prompt/context resolution sweeps.

 ---